vvolkl/key4hep-doc/developing-key4hep-software/Key4hepCMakeGuide.md

 ### Set up the environment

-The first step is adding the
+The first step is adding all dependencies to the bash environment.
 In case you are unsure, it is best to use the default init script, provided on CVMFS for Centos7:

 ```